translation services for LEP students

 The integration process handles both the sending of new or changed content for translation and the returning of the translated content to be published.
 This option maintains versions of the website per language stored in the server.

-This is an automated option were the translation is handled separately from the original website.
+This is an automated option where the translation is handled separately from the original website.

 This option does not require integration with the original website and no storage of translated versions since those are handled and hosted by the translation proxy.

 It is a turnkey solution that requires no IT support for the multilingual area of the site.
-The marketing and IT teams focus solely on the English version of the website since no exchange of content is needed.
-Everything is handled seamlessly by the Translation Proxy Server.
+The marketing and IT teams focus solely on the English version of the website since no content exchange is needed.
+The Translation Proxy Server handles everything seamlessly.

 Benefits

-Automation of the translation workflow can be an effective option for handling complex websites with a high frequency of changes.
+Automation of the translation workflow can be an effective option for handling complex websites with frequent changes.

 The most significant benefit is a website localization process with more control, fewer errors, less effort and fewer resources tied to the process.
 Moreover, an automated and integrated approach favors maintenance of websites, and reduces costs in the long term while speeding up website updates.